These Air Fryer Caramelized Bananas make the perfect dessert in under 10 minutes! Soft yet crunchy, the whole family will adore them!

 ❤️ Why You Will Love This Recipe..

-- Much healthier than fried banana desserts like fritters.
+- ✔️ Healthy: They are much healthier than fried banana desserts like fritters.

-- Is ready to eat in under 10 minutes, so great for when you are short on time.
+- ✔️ Ready In Under 10 Minutes: These baked bananas make a great dessert for when you are short on time.

-- Butter - I have used vegan butter to keep this recipe dairy free, but you can use regular butter if you don’t need the recipe to be milk free.
-Coconut oil will also work.
+- Butter - I have used vegan butter to keep this recipe dairy-free, but you can use regular butter if you don’t need the recipe to be milk-free.
+Coconut oil will also work well.

 - Sugar - I love dark brown sugar in this recipe as I find it gives the best caramelisation.
 You can experiment with different sugars and use a caster, granulated or light brown sugar - whatever you have in the cupboard!

-- Cinnamon - This is used to give an extra dimension of flavour to the bananas.
+- Cinnamon - This is used to give the bananas an extra dimension of flavour.
 It’s totally optional but personally I think it's needed.
+If you're a fan of cinnamon, check out these Biscoff overnight oats!

 🤔 How Do You Ripen Bananas?